 Examples: Use objects or pictures to preview a text and make predictions; ask questions about keywords and vocabulary; focus on characters and what they might do.

-Tips for Teaching this ELL Strategy
+Tips for Teaching this ELL Strategy:

--Use as a whole-class or small-group activity
+– Use as a whole-class or small-group activity.

--Remind students to use what they already know to make predictions
+– Remind students to use what they already know to make predictions.

-Sample Activity
+Sample Activity:

 Have students look at pictures in a book to predict what a story or text might be about.
 Have them write one or two questions they have about the story.
 Review the students’ questions to determine where to stop and discuss the story.
 Read the selection as a class, pausing as planned.
-Call on the students who quote questions related to that part of the story, and conduct discussion about the reading thus far.
+Call on the students who wrote questions related to that part of the story, and conduct discussion about the reading thus far.